 The wide windows in the rooms are provided with 100% blinds to obscure unwanted light during sleep and resting.

 Hospital amenities include resting and leisure areas inside and outside the building, equipped with suitable and comfortable furniture.
-Hospital cafeteria is open from 8:00 AM to 10:30 PM, and it serves its guests delicious eastern and western cuisine, in addition to appetizers, snacks and refreshments.
+The hospital cafeteria is open from 8:00 AM to 10:30 PM, and it serves its guests delicious eastern and western cuisine, in addition to appetizers, snacks, and refreshments.